geodynamics/aspect/benchmarks/infill_density/doc/infill_density.md

 $\eta_m$ is the viscosity of the mantle and $\mu$ is the elastic shear modulus.
 This allows for virtually all stresses in the mantle to be relaxed and for the elastic lithosphere to be fully compensating the load.
-The analytic solution for this setup involves fast fourier transforms and is outlined in the Generic Mapping Tools (GMT) function grdflexure:
+The analytic solution for this setup involves fast Fourier transforms and is outlined in the Generic Mapping Tools (GMT) function grdflexure:
 <https://docs.generic-mapping-tools.org/6.1/supplements/potential/grdflexure.html>